 Options: The Company may purchase or write put or call options contracts or enter into swaptions.
 The Company enters into options contracts typically to help mitigate overall market, credit, or interest rate risk depending on the type of options contract.
 However, the Company also enters into options contracts from time to time for speculative purposes.
 When the Company purchases an options contract, the option asset is initially recorded at an amount equal to the premium paid, if any, and is subsequently marked-to-market.
 Premiums paid for purchasing options contracts that expire unexercised are recognized on the expiration date as realized losses.
 If an options contract is exercised, the premium paid is subtracted from the proceeds of the sale or added to the cost of the purchase to determine whether the Company has realized a gain or loss on the related transaction.
-When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received for writing options contracts that expire unexercised are recognized on the expiration date as realized from the cost of the purchase to determine whether the Company has realized a gain or loss on the related transaction.
-When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received for writing options contracts that expire unexercised are recognized on the expiration date as realized gains.
+When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received, if any, and is subsequently marked-to-market.
+Premiums received for writing options contracts that expire unexercised are recognized on the expiration date as realized gains.
 If an options contract is exercised, the premium received is subtracted from the cost of the purchase or added to the proceeds of the sale to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the Company enters into a closing transaction, the Company will realize a gain or loss depending upon whether the amount from the closing transaction is greater or less than the premiums paid or received.
 The Company may also enter into options contracts that contain forward-settling premiums.
-In this case, no money is e
+In this case, no money is exchanged upfront.
+Instead, the agreed-upon premium is paid by the buyer upon expiration of the option, regardless of whether or not the option is exercised.